Which Kind of UCaaS Providers Are Best for Your SMB?

-In responding to the crisis, businesses found themselves having to act quickly, leading many of them to download Zoom, principally because of its ease-of-use and lack of a price tag.
+In responding to a large amount of remote workers, businesses found themselves having to act quickly, leading many of them to download Zoom, principally because of its ease-of-use and lack of a price tag.

-As a result of this, Zoom is now, in the space of just a few short months, the undisputed leader in the UCaaS industry, and it is without doubt the face of personal communications during this crisis—which is saying a lot, considering long-standing and recognizable platforms like Skype have been around for years.
+As a result of this, Zoom is now, the undisputed leader in the UCaaS industry and it was without doubt the face of personal communications during the pandemic—which is saying a lot, considering long-standing and recognizable platforms like Skype have been around for years.

 After an initial slow start out of the gates, Google’s Meet service has also seen rapid growth with its free offering, while Microsoft Teams is no slouch either, quickly seeing a lot of popularity, particularly among SMBs.

 Will Businesses Still Be Using Zoom When Normalcy Returns?

 As a UCaaS provider, will Zoom (RingCentral) continue to enjoy such a large market share among businesses as they get back to normal through 2021 and 2022?